claddyk/JavaScript-T/Readme.md

 headers = hcxIntegrator.create_headers(senderCode, recipientCode, apiCallId, correlationId, actionJwe, onActionStatus);
 ```

+### encrypt_payload
-`encrypt_payload`: Encrypts the FHIR payload using the recipient's public certificate.
+Encrypts the FHIR payload using the recipient's public certificate.
 ```javascript
 const fhirPayload = "fhir-payload"; // FHIR payload const encryptedPayload = hcxIntegrator.encrypt_payload(headers, fhirPayload); // Encrypted FHIR payload
 ```
+### searchRegistry
-`searchRegistry`: It interacts with the HCX registry.
+It interacts with the HCX registry.
 You provide a search field and a search value, and it returns an object with the registry fields in it.
 It is used to find the public certificate from the registry.
 ```javascript
 const searchField = "search-field";
 const searchValue = "search-value";
 const registryResults = hcxIntegrator.searchRegistry(searchField, searchValue);
 ```
+### initializeHCXCall
-`initializeHCXCall`: This function initiates an HCX API call.
+This function initiates an HCX API call.
 It generates a token, adds it to the call, and sends the request.
 ```javascript
 const response = hcxIntegrator.initializeHCXCall(encryptedPayload, operation);
 ```
-`Wrapper Classes`
+### Wrapper Classes
 - For action API request
 ```Javascript
 function(fhirPayload, operation, recipientCode) {